naffenuf/Recipes/README.txt

 approach, but I truly believe I'm on the right track with this.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 I wish there was a better way to handle bad urls.
+Could have used more time to focus on accessibility.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 Just that it was a lot of fun making this!